yuanpaner/fs/REPORT.md

 list the files that are part of the disk, add or delete new files,
 read from files or write to files, etc.

-## Semaphore API
+## Implementation of Read and Write

 ## Test
-write larger files
-write a lot small files
+write small files within the limitation write larger files out of the limitation write a lot small files
 write with offset

+open a lot of files
 ## Problems in debugging
 fs_read()
 √ cant't read the last block at first
-when offset is 4096*x, there exists problem. fs_write() -- cant't written the last block at first
+√ when offset is 4096*x, there exists problem. fs_write() -- cant't written the last block at first